Introduction to Referral Marketing Strategy

-Make your website and social media suitable for sharing and rewarding just as undergarments company My undies did.
-They created a special section called invite to boost referral marketing business.
+Make your website and social media suitable for sharing and rewarding, just as undergarments company My undies did.
+They created a special section called to invite to boost referral marketing business.
 They offered $20 for the customer and 20% off for the person who bought on that referral.
 Or it could be several tiers of rewards based on business volumes and not a single reward.
 Now for even small businesses, it is easy to implement referral marketing programs on the website with several apps available for customization: some of them are Ambassador, Friendbuy, Referrify, Extole, Referralcandy.

 With the rapid explosion of social media, businesses can now utilize solutions developed for Facebook, Twitter, Linkedin, Google+ to make your customers share promotions and discount offers.
 Many of them use big data analytics to send the right offers to the target audience.

 7. Join a referral marketing network: (Referral Marketing Strategy)